The Layoff Lady

 You Need Help Because This is Hard

 I have been through a post-layoff job transition 7 times, and it is difficult each and every time.
-There is the fear that it will just never end and you'll be drifting for eternity trying to find paid work where you can pay your bills--much less in a job you want.
+There is the fear that it will just never end, and you'll be drifting for eternity trying to find paid work where you can pay your bills--much less in a job you want.
 You worry that you'll have to settle for something that may be even worse than the worst job you've ever had.
 You also worry that you'll run out of money and not be able to pay your bills and lose everything you own and everyone you've ever loved.
-While your rational mind knows this is all pretty unlikely, there will be moments when it all seems hopeless.
+While your rational mind knows this is all pretty unlikely, there will be moments when everything seems hopeless.
 That's where your support network comes in.

 No matter how resilient and downright badass you are, doing this alone makes it way harder.